 Welcome

-Disinhibition is central to many conceptualizations of psychopathology and can be expressed in different ways from impulsivity to criminality to aggression.
-Although many disinhibited individuals display similar behaviors (e.g., impulsivity, aggression, criminal behavior, substance use), the factors underlying these behaviors are relatively distinct.
-Research in the Mechanisms of Disinhibition (MoD) Lab utilizes multidisciplinary theoretical principles and methods (e.g., electrophysiology, neuroimaging, behavior, self-report) to distinguish the underlying mechanisms and identify correlates at micro, mezzo, and macro levels in order to improve the identification of these syndromes and develop innovative syndrome-specific interventions.
+Disinhibited behavior (e.g., substance abuse, aggression, and criminality) is ubiquitous.
+It is exhibited across race/ethnicity and psychopathologies.
+It has grave societal and individual costs, including those related to mortality, health, incarceration, and marginalization.
+Research in the Mechanisms of Disinhibition (MoD) Lab utilizes multidisciplinary theoretical principles and methods (e.g., electrophysiology, neuroimaging, behavior, questionnaires, life-history interviews, geocoding) to identify and specify the mechanisms of disinhibited behavior at micro, mezzo, and macro levels.
+Ultimately, our goal is to improve the identification of these behaviors and develop innovative interventions.
 The MoD Lab explores disinhibited behavior across various populations, including currently incarcerated individuals, community samples, and youth.

 General Research Interests